 Estimated Number of Homeschoolers

 Children may be educated individually by persons who have completed their secondary education, which usually means parents or, less commonly, grandparents.
 It is also possible to hire a teacher.
 Some families opt for traditional didactic approaches while others make use of the opportunity to teach at home “in a different manner”, understanding education as a matter of lifestyle.
-An important influence on the form of home schooling is that of shared experience among families supported by the Association for Home Schooling.
+Families involved in the Association for Home Schooling often turn to shared experience as an important influence on their chosen form of homeschooling.

-The reasons why families choose to home school vary.
-There may be a problem with the accessibility of the school, bad experience of schools or groups of children on the part of the parents, lifestyle or religious belief, concern for the child, the child’s disability, efforts to protect the child from social or health risks, or distrust.
-Although parents who choose home schooling are usually satisfied with the experience, it is a rather marginal alternative in the Czech Republic.
+The reasons why families choose to homeschool vary.
+There may be a problem with the accessibility of the school, bad experiences with schools or groups of children on the part of the parents, varying lifestyle or religious beliefs, concern for the child, a child’s disability, efforts to protect the child from social or health risks, or distrust.
+Although parents who choose homeschooling are usually satisfied with the experience, it is a rather marginal alternative in the Czech Republic.

 Asociace pro domácí vzdělávání (ADV)